 After an adventurous jaunt around Iceland, it’s nice to celebrate your successful trip by dining out in one of Reykjavik’s most luxurious restaurants.
-Here are the 5 best places to go if you’re not on a budget.
+Here are the 5 best high-end places to go if you’re not on a budget.

 Over the past few years, the food scene in Reykjavik has evolved into something amazing.
 Shaking off the stigma that has circled Nordic cuisine for an age now, the restaurants around the city can hang with the best in the world.
 An exciting combination of the local fare with the unique ingredients found around the countryside are brought up to date with modern presentation and well-known flavours, making something truly special.
 This effortless blend of tradition with modernity at these 5 incredible restaurants will be sure to tantalise your tastebuds.

 Iceland’s only restaurant with a Michelin Star, Dill is deservedly the crowning star when it comes to restaurants in Reykjavik, and as such tops off this list.
 The menu focuses on Nordic-style ingredients served to perfection in a cosy and intimate setting, and you’re able to choose how many courses you would like to try of their tasting menu.
 There’s not much more to say other than this is a meal that you won’t forget.

 Consistently mentioned in lists of top restaurants in Reykjavik for over 10 years now, The Fish Market hasn’t rested on its laurels.
 Constantly reinventing old dishes and creating inspiring new ones, this is without a doubt one of the best places to enjoy a luxurious meal after some time adventuring around Iceland.
 The sushi is consistently rated as some of the freshest and tastiest in the city, but the tasting menu is where this place really shines, taking you on a journey through the Icelandic food scene with great flair, presentation, and service.